roobottom/albie-and-ember/README.md

 * **Text first**: The basic experience should be just text, it should work for users who can only read (e.g., in [Lynx](http://lynx.browser.org/)) or hear text (e.g., in a screen reader).
 * **Device agnostic**: Users should receive a core experience that’s useable regardless of device or screen size.
 * **SVG reuse**: Shapes should be designed to be reused as much as possible by declaring shapes in `<defs>` and calling them with `<use>`.
 * **Javascript is a second class citizen**: The core experience should work without Javascript.
 Nearly all of the 10Kb budget is given over to HTML/CSS/SVG.
-The expiation being a small bit of Javascript that lazy-loads an enhanced experience.
+The exception being a small bit of Javascript that lazy-loads an enhanced experience.
 * **Keep enhanced files small**: Just because they’re not counted towards the budget, doesn’t mean lazy-loaded files should be bloated.

 ## Tools used